 The Dermatology Residency Program combines a broad clinical curriculum, an extensive didactic curriculum, and resident involvement in research to achieve a comprehensive training experience.

 Depending on the rotation they are on, residents routinely manage an average of 100-150 outpatients each week, 25-30 inpatient consults each week, and occasionally take the primary role in managing inpatients on the dermatology inpatient service.
-Our outpatient clinical sites include our primary clinical site, the MedStar Washington Hospital Center/ MedStar Georgetown University Hospital Dermatology practice in Chevy Chase, MD,, for general dermatology outpatient clinics, Rheumatology-Dermatology clinic at MedStar Georgetown University Hospital, resident clinic at MedStar Washington Hospital Center where inpatient follow-ups are routinely seen, pediatric dermatology clinic at the Children's National Medical Center main campus and Spring Valley Outpatient Center, as well as MedStar Georgetown Pediatrics.
-Inpatient clinical sites include MedStar Georgetown University Hospital, MedStar Washington Hospital Center, Children's National Medical Center, as well as rotations at the National Institutes of Health.
+Our outpatient clinical sites include our primary clinical site, the MedStar Washington Hospital Center/ MedStar Georgetown University Hospital Dermatology practice in Chevy Chase, MD,, for general dermatology outpatient clinics, Rheumatology-Dermatology clinic at MedStar Georgetown University Hospital, resident clinic at MedStar Washington Hospital Center where inpatient follow-ups are routinely seen, pediatric dermatology clinic at the Children's National Hospital main campus, as well as MedStar Georgetown Pediatrics.
+Inpatient clinical sites include MedStar Georgetown University Hospital, MedStar Washington Hospital Center, Children's National Hospital, as well as rotations at the National Institutes of Health.

 The educational focus of the program is robust including weekly book review conferences, basic science curriculum, journal club, kodachrome didactics, inpatient consult rounds, weekly grand rounds that alternate from MedStar Washington, MedStar Georgetown, and the National Institutes of Health, and clinical research.